pyrate-llama/hermes-ui

 - Live auto-refreshing stats (sessions, messages, tools, tokens)

-- System info panel (model, provider, uptime)
+- System info panel (model, provider, uptime, capabilities)

 - Hermes configuration overview